 Prices, Promotions, styles, and availability may vary.
 Our local stores do not honor online pricing.
 Prices and availability of products and services are subject to change without notice.
 Errors will be corrected where discovered, and Lowe's reserves the right to revoke any stated offer and to correct any errors, inaccuracies or omissions including after an order has been submitted.

-Moving day will push you to your limits to get the job done quickly and without breaking anything.
-Ensure your move goes smoothly by assembling all the necessary supplies beforehand, like moving boxes and furniture pads, so when the big day comes you are ready to roll.
+Ensure your move goes smoothly by gathering all the necessary supplies beforehand, like moving boxes and furniture pads, so when the big day arrives you’re ready to roll.
+We'll help you get prepared with our list of essential moving supplies.

 Moving Boxes

 Moving boxes are necessary for any move.
-If you’re on a budget, you can save all the boxes you get in the mail.
-Those boxes are designed to be as light as possible to save weight, so they won’t have the strength to hold heavy items like books and plates.
-Save them for things like pictures or small décor pieces.
+If you’re on a budget, you can collect free boxes but keep in mind that many are designed to be as light as possible, so they won’t have the strength to hold heavy items.
+Save light-duty boxes for items like pictures or small décor.

-A move will go smoother when the majority of the boxes are of a uniform shape and size.
-It will make them easier to stack so you can maximize the volume of your moving van or trailer.
+Your move will go smoother when the majority of boxes are a uniform shape and size.
+It makes them easier to stack so you can maximize the volume of your moving van or trailer.

-At a minimum you’ll want three box sizes: small, medium and large.
-Use the smaller boxes for items like books and tools.
-Medium boxes can hold small appliances, toys and office supplies, and large boxes can be used to transport pillows, clothing and linens.
+At a minimum, you’ll want three box sizes: small, medium and large.
+Use smaller boxes for items like books and tools.
+Medium boxes can hold small appliances, toys and office supplies while large boxes can be used to transport pillows, clothing and linens.

 It’s also helpful to color code boxes by room using colored stickers or markers to help the movers know where to place each box.